Henry Severs

 Henry has also worked for the United Nations Office on Drugs and Crime (UNODC) Counterterrorism Programme for Southeast Asia, building the capacity of ASEAN member states to more effectively criminalise, investigate, prosecute and adjudicate terrorism offenses.
 He has also conducted research and analysis for the International Centre for the Study of Radicalisation (ICSR).

-Currently, Henry is a PhD Candidate and a UKRI Future Leaders scholarship recipient within the Transformation of Transatlantic Counter-Terrorism program at the University of Bath.
-His research examines the closer integration of the UK’s international aid, trade, and security policies in pursuit of P/CVE objectives overseas.
-Henry holds a Masters with Distinction in Terrorism Security and Society from King's College London, receiving the Kings-WCOSP Postgraduate Essay Prize for his analysis of al-Qaeda's Western media strategy.
-Henry also holds First Class Honours bachelors degree in Criminology and Social Policy from the University of Sheffield, receiving the Vaughan Bevan Prize for his research in secondary victimisation amongst refugee sex workers.
+Henry holds a Masters with Distinction in Terrorism Security and Society from King's College London, receiving the Kings-WCOSP Postgraduate Essay Prize for his analysis of al-Qaeda's Western online media strategy.
+Henry also holds First Class Honours bachelors degree in Criminology and Social Policy from the University of Sheffield, receiving the Vaughan Bevan Prize for academic excellence for his research into secondary victimisation of Somali refugee sex workers.

 King's College London Postgraduate Prize Winner